-The Social Policy Research Network (SPRN) seeks to connect people from the Faculty of Education and Social Work with other researchers from around the University and with social policy researchers and practitioners in the public and non-profit sectors.
+The Social Policy Research Network (SPRN) seeks to connect people from the Sydney School of Education and Social Work with other researchers from around the University and with social policy researchers and practitioners in the public and non-profit sectors.
 The SPRN hosts seminars, coordinates research collaborations and encourages the involvement of new and early-career researchers as well as research students, managers, policy analysts and practitioners.

 Aims of SPRN